ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).

 1. As a global administrator or compliance administrator, define the Investors and Research groups by running the following PowerShell cmdlets in Exchange Online.

-    ```
+Run these cmdlets one at a time:

-    $investorsGroup = Get-DistributionGroup -Identity Investors | select DistinguishedName
+    `$investorsGroup = Get-DistributionGroup -Identity Investors | select DistinguishedName'`

-    $researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName
+    `$researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName`
-    ```

-2. Define filter variables for the Investors group  by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center:
+2. Define filter variables for the Investors group  by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center.
+Run these cmdlets one a time:

-    ```
-    $investorsFilter = "(MemberOfGroup -eq $investorsGroup)"
+    `$investorsFilter = "(MemberOfGroup -eq $investorsGroup)"`

-    $researchFilter = "(MemberOfGroup -ne $researchGroup)"
+    `$researchFilter = "(MemberOfGroup -ne $researchGroup)"`
-    ```

 3. Define an Information Barriers policy that prevents the Investors group from communicating with the Research group in Microsoft Teams.
 Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

-    ```
-    New-InformationBarrierPolicy -Name "InvestorsIBPolicy" -AssigneeFilterName "Investors" -AssigneeFilter $investorsFilter -CommunicationAllowedFilterName "NotResearch" -CommunicationAllowedFilter $researchFilter
+    `New-InformationBarrierPolicy -Name "InvestorsIBPolicy" -AssigneeFilterName "Investors" -AssigneeFilter $investorsFilter -CommunicationAllowedFilterName "NotResearch" -CommunicationAllowedFilter $researchFilter`
-    ```

-4. Define filter variables for the Research group  by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center:
+4. Define filter variables for the Research group  by running the following PowerShell cmdlets in the Office 365 Security & Compliance Center.
+Run these cmdlets one at a time:

-    ```
-    $researchFilter = "(MemberOfGroup -eq $researchGroup)"
+    `$researchFilter = "(MemberOfGroup -eq $researchGroup)"`

-    $investorsFilter = "(MemberOfGroup -ne $investorsGroup)"
+    `$investorsFilter = "(MemberOfGroup -ne $investorsGroup)"`

-    ```

 5. Define an Information Barriers policy that prevents the Research group from communicating with the Investors group in Microsoft Teams.
 Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

-    ```
-    New-InformationBarrierPolicy -Name "ResearchIBPolicy" -AssigneeFilterName "Research" -AssigneeFilter $researchFilter -CommunicationAllowedFilterName "NotInvestors" -CommunicationAllowedFilter $investorsFilter
+    `New-InformationBarrierPolicy -Name "ResearchIBPolicy" -AssigneeFilterName "Research" -AssigneeFilter $researchFilter -CommunicationAllowedFilterName "NotInvestors" -CommunicationAllowedFilter $investorsFilter`
-    ```

-6. Apply the policies you defined in steps 1-5 by running the **Start-InformationBarrierPoliciesApplication**  cmdlets in the Office 365 Security & Compliance Center:.
+6. Apply the policies you defined in steps 1-5 by running the **Start-InformationBarrierPoliciesApplication**  cmdlets in the Office 365 Security & Compliance Center.
+Run these cmdlets on a time:

-    ```
-    Start-InformationBarrierPoliciesApplication -InvestorsIBPolicy

-    Start-InformationBarrierPoliciesApplication -ResearchIBPolicy
-    ```
+    `Start-InformationBarrierPoliciesApplication -InvestorsIBPolicy`

+    `Start-InformationBarrierPoliciesApplication -ResearchIBPolicy`

-7. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet in the Office 365 Security & Compliance Center:
+7. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlets in the Office 365 Security & Compliance Center.
+Run these cmdlets one at a time:

-    ```
-    Get-InformationBarrierPoliciesApplicationStatus -All -InvestorsIBPolicy
+    `Get-InformationBarrierPoliciesApplicationStatus -All -InvestorsIBPolicy`

-    Get-InformationBarrierPoliciesApplicationStatus -All -ResearchIBPolicy
+    `Get-InformationBarrierPoliciesApplicationStatus -All -ResearchIBPolicy`

-    ```

 8. After you have defined your Information Barriers policy, wait at least 24 hours for the policy to work its way through your data center and services.
 Then, validate the Information Barriers status for a specific user by using the **Get-InformationBarrierRecipientStatus** cmdlet in the Office 365 Security & Compliance Center.

-    ```
-    Get-InformationBarrierRecipientStatus [-Identity] <RecipientIdParameter> [<CommonParameters>]
-    ```
+    `Get-InformationBarrierRecipientStatus`

 > [!TIP]
 > We recommend testing with a few users who are included in Information Barriers policies, as well as with a few users who are not included in those policies.